2kpr/ComfyUI-UltraPixel/README.md

 pip install -r requirements.txt
 ```

-Load the provided workflow.json in ComfyUI and hit 'Queue Prompt'.
+Load one of the provided workflow json files in ComfyUI and hit 'Queue Prompt'.

 When the workflow first runs the first node will download all the necessary files into a ComfyUI/models/ultrapixel directory.<br/>
 <i>(make sure to update as there was an issue with downloading stage_b_lite_bf16.safetensors which was fixed [here](https://github.com/2kpr/ComfyUI-UltraPixel/commit/45d32bbe3777f1773dc0f74deea075d77b6d9278))</i>

+To enable ControlNet usage you merely have to use the load image node in ComfyUI and tie that to the controlnet_image input on the UltraPixel Process node, you can also attach a preview/save image node to the edge_preview output of the UltraPixel Process node to see the controlnet edge preview.
+Easiest to just load the included workflow_controlnet.json file in ComfyUI.

 Example Output for prompt:
 "A close-up portrait of a young woman with flawless skin, vibrant red lipstick, and wavy brown hair, wearing a vintage floral dress and standing in front of a blooming garden."